Royal Shakespeare Company

 The Royal Shakespeare Company (RSC) is a major British theatre company, based in Stratford-upon-Avon, Warwickshire, England.
-The company employs over 1,000 staff and produces around 20 productions a year.
-The RSC plays regularly in London, Stratford-upon-Avon, and on tour across the UK and internationally.
+The company employs more than 1,000 staff and opens around 20 productions a year.
+The RSC plays regularly in London, Stratford-upon-Avon, and on tours across the UK and internationally.

 The company's home is in Stratford-upon-Avon, where it has redeveloped its Royal Shakespeare and Swan theatres as part of a £112.8-million "Transformation" project.
 The theatres re-opened in November 2010, having closed in 2007.
-The new buildings attracted 18,000 visitors within the first week and received a positive media response both upon opening, and following the first full Shakespeare performances.
-Performances in Stratford-upon-Avon continued throughout the Transformation project at the temporary Courtyard Theatre.